-- □ Other please specify: - 2.
-What should the Government consider when accrediting a rescue organisation or shelter?

-There needs to be minimum requirements regarding record keeping maintained by shelters.
-This would include dogs coming in, training given, Veterinary attention given, assessments conducted, history of the dog, where the dog goes.

-Shelters need to be accountable for the dogs they place in homes for a minimum period of three months.

-- 3. Should these organisations be monitored?

-- ⊠ Yes

-- 🗆 No

-- □ Unsure

-- Depends on the following factors (please specify):

-- 4. How should they be monitored?

-- ⊠ Audits

-- ⊠ Inspections

-- ☑ Annual reporting

-- □ Unsure

-- □ Not applicable they should not be monitored

-- Other:
+- 1. What information should a rescue organisation or shelter provide when applying for accreditation? - ☑ Information on the standard in which animals in their care are kept care instructions for the dogs they are placing which includes grooming, feeding, possible health issues, return policy, meeting local by-laws and legislative requirements.

+- ☑ Evidence of compliance with relevant laws, including the Dog Act, Animal Welfare Act and any relevant local laws or by-laws

-Questions - Animal Rescue Organisations and Shelters
+Questions - All

-- 5. Is your organisation likely to apply to be an accredited rescue organisation or shelter that can provide dogs to pet shops?

--  No - □ Unsure - Depends on the following factors (please specify): - 6.
-What would prevent your organisation from applying to be an accredited rescue organisation or shelter?
+2. What should the Government consider when accrediting a rescue organisation or shelter?
+There needs to be minimum requirements in regards to record keeping maintained by shelters.
+This would include dogs coming in, training given, veterinary attention give, assessments conducted, history of the dog and where the dog goes.
+3. Should these organisations be monitored?
+Yes they should have to provide a business model prior to being approved. □ No □ Unsure - • • • • • ☐ Depends on the following factors (please specify): 4 How should they be monitored? ٦.
+Audits ☐ Inspections □ Unsure □ Not applicable - they should not be monitored ☐ Other: There should be random audits completed on records and facilities as well as the dogs that are in their care . actions Animal Bassus Organizations and Chalters yu( estions - Animal Rescue Organisations and Shelters 5 Is your organisation likely to apply to be an accredited rescue organisation or J. shelter that can provide dogs to pet shops? ☐ Yes ⊠ No ☐ Unsure ☐ Depends on the following factors (please specify): Members and Clubs who run breed specific rescues must abide by Dogs West rules and regulations so they cannot supply any dog for any reason to a pet shop.
+6. What would prevent your organisation from applying to be an accredited rescue organisation or shelter?